Tristannn1337/Ivory/README.md

 Compared to existing pools, the Ivory Protocol's goal is to be...
 -   Better for Operators
     -   Raise more principal and run more validators.
+    -   Level playing field for all operators in the protocol.
-    -   No competing with priviledged operators.
+    -   No 3rd party governance overhead.
-    -   No subjecting one self to the whims of a DAO.
-    -   Get paid to fill buy orders.
--   Better for Stakers
+-   Better for Pool Stakers
-    -   Best guarantee of liquidity that exists, outside of solo-staking.
+    -   Better guarantee of liquidity.
-    -   Opportunities for higher yield than anything else that exists, outside of becoming an operator.
+    -   Opportunities for higher yield.
-    -   Opportunities for lower risk than anything else that exists.
+    -   Opportunities for lower risk.
-    -   The only tokenized staking with a guarantee of liquidity.
-    -   Get paid to fill sell orders.
 -   Better for Ethereum
     -   No compromises on decentralization.
     -   Minimum possible trust.